yousifj129/NeuralNetworkCreator/README.md

 # AIcreator
  Create Sequential Neural Networks Using a GUI program

-Certainly!
-Here's a README file that explains the program, how to use it, and how to contribute:

 # Neural Network GUI

 This Neural Network GUI is a Python application that provides a graphical interface for creating, training, and analyzing neural networks using TensorFlow and Keras.
 It offers a user-friendly way to experiment with different network architectures and parameters without writing code.

 ## Features